deslona/evemu_personal/README.md

 - Character avatar creation is working
 - Walking in station is now possible, yet male characters use female animations.
 - Items and Ships display in station
-- Undocking and Docking is working (not complete.  undock bugs almost fixed)
+- Undocking and Docking is working (not complete.  bugs almost fixed)
 - Skill Training is working (including pause/resume AND Training History)
 - Injecting Skills is working
 - BookMarks are mostly working (no support for delete)
 - All Celestial Information from OverView is working
 - Corporation stuff kinda working
 - Planets and Services Info from StarMap(F10) is working
+- MapBrowser (F11) is working (finally)
+- Empire Regions show Sovereignty
 - Station Info from StarMap working
-- Agents and Converstation working (hard-coded...no data yet)
+- Agents and Converstation working (hard-coded...no mission data yet)
 - SolarSystem, Constellation, and Region information working
 - Most dynamic data working from StarMap(F10) [visited systems, Bookmarked systems, Personal Assets, jumps/hour, ALL killtypes ]
 - Refining/Reprocessing works, using Standings (kinda), and Skills